 - Earned or pursuing a bachelor’s degree from an accredited college or university.
 All undergraduate majors will be considered.

-- Required prerequisite courses for all applicants (including WFU seniors who are not pursuing the 5-year MSA program).
+- Required foundational courses for all applicants (including WFU seniors who are not pursuing the 5-year MSA program).
 Individuals who will complete an undergraduate degree by spring 2019 can enroll in the MSA program.
-Students who enter the program do not need to have an accounting background, however, students without an accounting background are required to successfully complete the prerequisite courses listed below prior to enrollment.
-Of the prerequisite courses, Principles of Finance, Intermediate Accounting I & II, Introductory Tax and Intermediate Financial Management must be taken at a four-year, U.S. AACSB-accredited school; otherwise, students are expected to take them on the Wake Forest campus the summer before the program begins in August.
+Students who enter the program do not need to have an accounting background, however, students without an accounting background are required to successfully complete the foundational courses listed below prior to enrollment.
+Of the foundational courses, Principles of Finance, Intermediate Accounting I & II, Introductory Tax and Intermediate Financial Management must be taken at a four-year, U.S. AACSB-accredited school; otherwise, students are expected to take them on the Wake Forest campus during the summer.

 - Principles of Financial Accounting (offered during a two-week period in mid-May)